dell/csm-docs/content/docs/installation/helm/isilon.md

 ## Install volume snapshot components

-### Install Snapshot Beta CRDs
+### Install Snapshot CRDs
-To install snapshot CRDs specify `--snapshot-crd` flag to driver installation script `dell-csi-helm-installer/csi-install.sh` during driver installation.

-[Install Common Snapshot Controller](<https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/#how-do-i-deploy-support-for-volume-snapshots-on-my-kubernetes-cluster>), if not already installed for the cluster.

-- The manifests available on GitHub install v3.0.2 of the snapshotter image - [quay.io/k8scsi/csi-snapshotter:v3.0.2](https://quay.io/repository/k8scsi/csi-snapshotter?tag=v3.0.2&tab=tags)
-- Dell recommends using v3.0.2 image of the snapshot-controller - [quay.io/k8scsi/snapshot-controller:v3.0.2](https://quay.io/repository/k8scsi/snapshot-controller?tag=v3.0.2&tab=tags)
+- For Kubernetes 1.18 and 1.19, SnapShot CRDs versioned  3.0.3 (<https://github.com/kubernetes-csi/external-snapshotter/tree/v3.0.3/client/config/crd>), must be installed.
+- For Kubernetes 1.20, SnapShot CRDs versioned 4.0.0 (<https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/client/config/crd>) must be installed.

+### Install Snapshot Controller

+- For Kubernetes 1.18 and 1.19, Snapshot controller versioned 3.0.3 (<https://github.com/kubernetes-csi/external-snapshotter/tree/v3.0.3/deploy/kubernetes/snapshot-controller>) must be installed.
+- For Kubernetes 1.20, Snapshot controller versioned 4.0.0 (<https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/deploy/kubernetes/snapshot-controller>) must be installed.

 ## Install CSI Driver for PowerScale

 **Before you begin**
  * You must clone the source code from [git repository](https://github.com/dell/csi-isilon).
- * In the `dell-csi-helm-installer` directory, there should be two shell scripts, *csi-install.sh* and *csi-uninstall.sh*.
+ * In the `dell-csi-helm-installer` directory, there will be two shell scripts, *csi-install.sh* and *csi-uninstall.sh*.
 These scripts handle some of the pre and post operations that cannot be performed in the helm chart.

 **Steps**

-1. Collect information from the PowerScale Systems like IP address, username and password.
-Make a note of the value for these parameters as they must be entered in the *secret.yaml* and values file.
+1. Collect information from the PowerScale Systems like IP address,IsiPath, username and password.
+Make a note of the value for these parameters as they must be entered in the *secret.json*.
 2. Copy the helm/csi-isilon/values.yaml into a new location with name say *my-isilon-settings.yaml*, to customize settings for installation.
 3. Edit *my-isilon-settings.yaml* to set the following parameters for your installation:
    The following table lists the primary configurable parameters of the PowerScale driver Helm chart and their default values.
 More detailed information can be